DOCPACER / EVIDENCE COGNITION INFRASTRUCTURE 2026.06 / DOC.001

 With DocPacer

-A cited inventory of every clause that creates outsized financial exposure, refreshed as new contracts get signed.
+A cited inventory of every clause that creates outsized financial exposure, refreshed whenever you re-run the question — no full re-ingestion.
 Risk visible before it's realised.

 Today